rrwbec/humans-in-the-loop/Illustrated Summary.md

 ### Example 2 - Pythagoras

-If solving a geometry question, then there will be a range of overlapping thought patterns that describe the steps.
+The process of solving a geometry question will require a range of overlapping thought patterns that describe the steps.
 Our system will return the best matching pattern in any given moment.
+If this an exam question, then the starting point is the observed question and the desired end point is for an answer to be written in the appropriate location that will receive full marks from the examiner.
+An additional requirement is that not too much time is spent on this process.

 <img src="assets/images/fig-summary-example-pythagoras.png" width="800"/>